ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 TODO:run tests in every commit,
 TODO:create 3 environment
-todo:deploy in self managed kube
+todo:deploy in self managed kube todo:Todo add send email if cabin available for user they don’t have cabin
-todo: add chatbot, that maybe connected to postgres with mcp to answer user question and connect to mcp ferryhopper too, and answer some support question. todo:continue with sentry monitoring:done todo correct view booking detail url http://booking/445 onemail todo:Search filters by operator maybe too
+todo: add chatbot, that maybe connected to postgres with mcp to answer user question and connect to mcp ferryhopper too, and answer some support question. todo:see this but nothing received in mobile phone todo:continue with sentry monitoring:done todo correct view booking detail url http://booking/445 onemail todo:Search filters by operator maybe too